davidkim0710/FinalDigitalCoach/ml-api/README.md

 To Test Big Five and Star Rating:

 1. Ensure the server, worker, and redis server are all running in the correct environment
-2. Ensure that the pipenv environment is activated `pipenv shell`
+2. Ensure that the pipenv environment is activated `poetry shell`
 3. Run `pytest -s test_app.py` to run tests and see the output, remove -s flag to hide print output

 # Setup
 Confirm that you are running on python 3.10\*
+Use `poetry env use python3.10` to change the version the environment uses if you do not want to replace your system version.
 1. cd into ml-api folder
 2. Populate or create the .env file with the text below:
    - Note: Future groups must change `AAPI_KEY` variable